 Crème fraîche can be used for enriching soups and sauces without it curdling, whereas ordinary sour cream can't be used (because it would curdle).
-A cream is made from an emulsion of fat and water, mixed with a small amount of milk proteins.
+Cream is made from an emulsion of fat and water, mixed with a small amount of milk proteins.
 Curdling happens when those proteins coagulate and separate from the water.
-In crème fraîche, there is a higher amount of fat and a smaller amount of proteins which makes it less likely to curdle.
+In crème fraîche, there is a higher amount of fat and a smaller amount of proteins, which makes it less likely to curdle.

 Storing Crème Fraîche

 Crème fraîche should be stored in the refrigerator and used up to the use by date on the container.
 Once it is opened, use the crème fraîche within three days.
-Homemade crème fraîche should be kept in a sealed container in the refrigerator and used within the same time frame as store bought.
+Homemade crème fraîche should be kept in a sealed container in the refrigerator and used within the same time frame as store-bought, about two weeks.
 Crème fraîche should not be frozen.